 ๐1. Introduction

-Sudoku Puzzle ("the Application") is developed by TheCatsizerLab and available on Google Play Store.
+Sudoku Battle ("the Application") is developed by TheCatsizerLab and available on Google Play Store.
 We respect your privacy and are committed to processing your personal data transparently and securely in accordance with GDPR and applicable data protection laws worldwide.

 This privacy policy explains how we collect, use, share, and protect your personal data when you use our Application.